'Ronaldo will decide his future' - Guardiola expects Man City squad to stay the same amid striker talks

 - How West Ham ace Antonio became one of the Premier League's best strikers in just 18 months

 "I cannot say much.
-Harry Kane announced he would continue at his club, exceptional club like Tottenham," he told his news conference ahead of Saturday's game with Arsenal.
+So Harry Kane announces he is continuing at his club, an exceptional club like Tottenham, and Cristiano was a Juventus player, I think is a Juventus player and I cannot add anything else," Guardiola told a news conference ahead of Saturday's game with Arsenal.

-"Cristiano was at Juventus, I think is a Juventus player.
-Only I can say that in three or four days left in the transfer window everything can happen.
+"Only I can say in these three or four days until the transfer window shuts, anything can happen but in my personal view there are few players, Cristiano Ronaldo is included and [Lionel] Messi of course, they decide where they are going to play.

-"In my personal view there are few players, Ronaldo and Messi included, that they decide where they are going to play.
-They are the leading role in the negotiations.
-Right now I'm delighted with the squad we have and we'll stay the same."
+"They have the leading role in the negotiations and everything is the desire where they want to play.
+The position right now this is my feeling that I am more delighted with the squad I have and we will say the same.

+"Cristiano will decide where he wants to play, not Manchester City not myself.

 The bigger picture